-The Acoustic Laboratories Act 1948 gave the Minister for Health the right to establish, maintain and operate, within the Commonwealth, acoustic laboratories for scientific investigations, including tests in respect of hearing aids and their application to the needs of individuals and in respect of problems associated with noise as it affects individuals.
+The Acoustic Laboratories Act 1948 gave the Minister for Health the right to establish, maintain and operate, within the Commonwealth, acoustic laboratories for scientific investigations, including tests in respect of hearing aids and their application to the needs of individuals, and in respect of problems associated with noise as it affects individuals.
 In 1949, the Government approved the provision and maintenance of hearing aids, without charge, to deaf school and pre-school children.
-The minister has extended the Laboratories' functions to include:-(1) provision and maintenance of hearing aids on behalf of Repatriation and other Commonwealth Departments; (2) assistance to the State Education Departments in measuring deafness by providing and maintaining portable audiometers; (3) the making of hearing tests of Civil Aviation aircrew as required by international agreement; and (4) the making of independent tests on behalf of State and other authorities.
+This service has since been extended to those whose hearing loss is discovered after leaving school, but who are still under 21 years of age.
+The Laboratories' functions also include:-(1) provision and maintenance of hearing aids on behalf of Repatriation and other Commonwealth Departments; (2) assistance to the State Education Departments in measuring deafness by providing and maintaining portable audiometers; (3) the making of hearing tests of Civil Aviation aircrew as required by international agreement; and (4) the making of independent tests on behalf of State and other authorities.